edificeio/ansible-keepalived/README.md

 Requirements
 ------------

-Tested on Ubuntu 14.04 and Debian Jessie
+Tested on Ubuntu 14.04 and Debian 8.

 Example usage
 --------------

 ```
 ├── inventories